LedFx/LedFx/README.rst

 Visit `our website`_ to see LedFx in action!

 You can also join our `Discord`_ where community members show off their projects.
+Check out the #projects or #showcase channels.

 📑 Quick start guide and documentation📖
 ------------------------------------------
+**Version 2 (highly recommended, but still in Beta)**

+Head over to `LedFx Builds`_ to get the latest releases for Windows, Mac and Linux.
+If you are in a hurry, grab the latest Core version for your operating system and off you go.
+For more info on what the different versions do, read the release description on the releases page

+**Version 0.10 (Old and stable, but not recommended)**

 Windows users can use the installer from the LedFx website: https://ledfx.app/download/

-Mac and Linux are also supported, though currently do not have installers.
-For detailed installation instructions, see the `installation documentation`_.
+**Bleeding edge (Experimental)**

+If you want the absolute bleeding edge and are not afraid of using the terminal, take a look at the detailed installation instructions here: `Installation documentation`_.

+**Documenation**

+Documentation for the LedFx-Builds can be found here: `Stable documentation`_

+Documentation built against this repository can be found here: `Latest documentation`_

 😍 Show me how to make one!
 -----------------------------